 - Cover and rest for 30 minutes

-- Roll out into a large thin rectangle and spread over ⅓rd of the butter
+- Spread over ⅓rd of the butter

 - Cover with cling wrap and place in the fridge to rest for 30 minutes